uppervalleydsa/uppervalleydsa.org/content/pages/faq.md

 ---
-title: New Members
+title: FAQ
-description: Resources for new members of Upper Valley DSA.
+description: Frequently asked questions and resources for members of Upper Valley DSA.
-url: /new-members
+url: /faq
 ---

+## FAQ for New Members

 ### Q: Where are meetings?